kwgoodman/la/doc/source/intro.rst

 In the statement above the list is converted to a Numpy array and the labels default to ``range(n)``, where *n* in this case is 3.

-larry has many built-in methods such as **movingsum, ranking, merge, shuffle, zscore, demean, lag** as well as typical Numpy methods like **sum, max, std, sign, clip**.
+larry has built-in methods such as **movingsum, ranking, merge, shuffle, zscore, demean, lag** as well as typical Numpy methods like **sum, max, std, sign, clip**.
 NaNs are treated as missing data.